Should I Become a Music Supervisor?

 Step 3: Get Internship and Work Experience

 In 2012, Berklee College of Music published a survey of music industry workers.
-The survey indicated that music supervisors typically are paid on a per-project basis, and payments vary by type of project.
-For example, the survey data showed that music supervisors who worked on television projects earned up to $5,000 per project, while music supervisors who worked on blockbuster feature films earned between $150,000 to $500,000 per film.
+The survey indicated music supervisors are paid on a per-project basis, and payments vary by type of project.
+For example, the survey data showed music supervisors who worked on television projects earned up to $5,000 per project, while music supervisors who worked on blockbuster feature films earned between $150,000 to $500,000 per film.

-Step 4: Consider a Master's or Doctoral Degree
+Step 4: Consider a Master's or Doctoral Degree for Career Advancement

 Music supervisors interested in teaching should pursue a master's degree.
 Some appropriate programs are those concentrating on music business and offer coursework in business, music industry, entertainment industry, marketing, and graduate-level seminars.